Newly-released video shows violent encounter that ended in NMSP officer's shooting death - KVIA

 Newly-released video shows violent encounter that ended in NMSP officer’s shooting death

-DEMING, New Mexico — State public safety officials released disturbing patrol car dashcam video Friday evening showing a violent February encounter that claimed the life of a New Mexico State Police officer.
+DEMING, New Mexico — State public safety officials released disturbing patrol car dashcam video Friday evening showing a violent February encounter during a traffic stop that claimed the life of a New Mexico State Police officer.

+The tragic incident was part of a multi-agency anti-narcotics operation.
+The video shows how the traffic stop was conducted and how close federal agents were to the scene.

 The video was provided to ABC-7 as a result of a state open records request.
-An edited compilation of that footage can be viewed in the video player at the top of this article.
+An edited compilation of that footage can be viewed in the video player below.

+ABC-7 decided to share portions of the video because it is key in the investigation.
+The procedures during the traffic stop are still under review.
+ABC-7 will continue following the investigation to see if there were violations of protocol or procedure.

-It shows how Darian Jarrott, an NMSP officer since 2015, was shot and killed during a Feb.
+The video shows how Darian Jarrott, an NMSP officer since 2015, was shot and killed during the Feb.
 4 highway-stop confrontation linked by authorities to drug trafficking that touched off a 40-mile police chase.

 Officials said the attacker, 39-year-old Omar Felix Cueva, was later killed in a shootout with police at Las Cruces.